 After toasting the bread, you’ll finish it off in a skillet over the stove.
 Add your preferred syrup or fruit compote, and

-A simple French toast recipe.
-Trust me, you’ll want to whip this up for your family on Saturdays.
-This is the easiest, most crispy French toast recipe ever.
+A simple French toast breakfast dish.
+Trust us, you’ll want to whip this up for your family on Saturdays.
+This is the easiest, most crispy French toast dish ever.

 This recipe is easy to make.
 It is a classic breakfast recipe that can feed a family with no real work.